RoyChehmer/DL-Assignment/README.md

-# Israeli Street Names Importer
+# Israeli Street Names Importer - by Roy Chehmer
 This project fetches street names for cities in Israel and inserts them into a database using a queueing platform.

 ## Goals